Measurement of differential cross sections for the production of a Z boson in association with jets in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background estimation

 \section{Background estimation}

-Background events are split into two categories: resonant and nonresonant.
+Two categories of background events are considered: resonant and nonresonant.
 The resonant background, which consists mainly of multiboson events with at least one \PZ boson produced in the final state, is estimated using simulation.
 The background from nonresonant events containing two leptons primarily from \PW boson decays such as those appearing in \ttbar is estimated from data events.
 The decay $\PZ \to \PGt^+ \PGt^-$ is considered as a background and is estimated from the \MGaMC signal MC sample.
 The backgrounds from events where one or two jets are misidentified as a lepton, such as W+jets or multijets, is negligible.

 The method used for estimating the nonresonant background uses a control region in data containing events with one electron and one muon $\Pe^{\pm}\PGm^{\mp}$ passing all other signal region criteria.
 This control region is used to estimate the nonresonant background in the signal region by applying a transfer factor to account for cross section and lepton efficiency differences between channels.
 Assuming lepton flavor symmetry, the cross section for the $\Pe^{\pm}\PGm^{\mp}$ and either $\Pep\Pem$ or $\PGmp\PGmm$ channel differs only by a factor of 2.
 The difference in the efficiency between electrons and muons is estimated using the total yields of the two channels.
 Resonant signal and background are estimated in the control region with the same signal simulation and subtracted to avoid double counting.